victorbrca/puppet-example/Documents/Resources.md

 }
 ```

-Using factor variable to define a service based on distro
+Using factor variable to define a service

 ```puppet
 case $osfamily {